capdevc/toyfs/README.md

 How do I compile it?
 --------------------
 With Clang 3.0+ and llvm installed, simply call "make".
-You can define DEBUG in the makefile, in which case executing the program will allow it to test some simple test cases.
+You can also use 'make debug', in which case executing the program will allow it to test some simple test cases.
+If you do so, you can pipe the output to another file and diff it with 'CorrectOutput.txt':

+    > make clean
+    > make debug
+    > ./main fsFile > output
+    > diff output CorrectOutput

+You'll find that the inode numbers are likely different on your system.

 How do I run it?
 ----------------